yannbellot/free-framer-components/README.md

 * Perlin component allows the generation of textures using different Perlin noise functions.

-* Filter component allows you to create adjustable random visual effects: Perlin visual distortions, variation of the hue, saturation, brightness, opacity, contrast, invert, sepia, grayscale and blur.
+* Filter component allows you to create adjustable random visual effects: Perlin animated visual distortions, variation of the hue, saturation, brightness, opacity, contrast, invert, sepia, grayscale and blur.

 Figleaf allows the creation of graphic forms and textures of an infinite richness.